How to calculate margin vs. markup

 What is the margin formula?

 Margin is often expressed as a specific amount in currency, or a percentage (similar to markup).
 However, margin uses price as the divisor.
-If we want to calculate the margin on the Zealot sunglasses, we would lay things out like this:
+If we want to calculate the margin on the Zealot sunglasses, here is what that looks like:

 Expressed in this way, margin and markup are two different perspectives on the relationship between price and cost.
-Just like you could say: Thomas is taller than John, or John is shorter than Thomas.
+Just like you could say: Maryan is taller than Thomas, or Thomas is shorter than Maryan.

 When should I use margin?
 When should I use markup?